sergriabkin/emergency-dashboard/README.md

 - [x] **Docker Setup**: The application and Elasticsearch have been dockerized, enhancing portability and ease of deployment.
 Instructions for using Docker Compose are provided to run the application alongside Elasticsearch with minimal setup.

+## Possible Improvements

+### Configuration
+- **Inject Values from Properties:** To enhance flexibility, inject values such as `search.distance.precision.kilometers` and `search.timestamp.precision.hours` directly from the application properties into the query builder.
+This allows for easier adjustments to search parameters without needing code changes.

+### Logging
+- **Enhanced Logging:** Implement more comprehensive logging throughout the application, utilizing different log levels (DEBUG, INFO, WARN, ERROR) to facilitate easier debugging and monitoring of the application's behavior in different environments.

+### Aspect-Oriented Programming (AOP)
+- **Spring AOP for Logging and Execution Time:** Utilize Spring AOP to centralize logging and measure the execution time of critical operations.
+This can help in identifying bottlenecks and optimizing performance.

+### Spring Profiles
+- **Use of Different Spring Profiles:** Employ Spring Profiles to manage environment-specific configurations more effectively.
+This can aid in separating development, testing, and production configurations, thereby improving the deployment process.

+### Search Functionality
+- **Additive Boost for SeverityLevel:** Introduce an additive boost for `SeverityLevel` in search queries to prioritize incidents based on their severity.
+This would refine search results, making them more relevant.

+- **Use RequestBody for SearchIncidents Endpoint:** To support more complex search queries, consider switching from `@RequestParam` to `@RequestBody`.
+This change would enable the use of a JSON object for search criteria, offering more flexibility in specifying search parameters.

+### Test Data Management
+- **Use JSON Files from Resources for Test Data:** Leverage JSON files stored in the `resources` directory for loading test data in unit and integration tests.
+This approach simplifies the management of test data and enhances readability.

+### Exception Handling
+- **Exception Handlers for Database and Elasticsearch Exceptions:** Implement specific exception handlers for database and Elasticsearch exceptions to provide clearer error responses and improve the robustness of the application.

+### Testing
+- **More Test Cases with Negative Scenarios and Boundary Values:** Develop an extensive suite of tests, including negative scenarios and boundary value tests, to ensure the application handles a wide range of inputs gracefully and securely.

+By addressing these areas, the project can achieve higher maintainability, scalability, and overall quality.
+Continuous evaluation and incorporation of best practices are key to the ongoing success and improvement of the application.

 # Setup and Running the Project

 ## Prerequisites